The Economic Impact of Child Care within States

 State Child Care Economic Impact Studies

 Parents need child care in order to obtain and retain a job.
 Children need a safe place to be that promotes their healthy development while their parents are working.
-The child care industry is an important economic driver within states: often, the industry is a major employer; spurs the purchase of goods and services (as well as the goods and services employees will purchase); leads to a reduction in employee absenteeism and turnover (which increases productivity), and invests in the future of our workforce (by increasing the likelihood children will start school ready to learn).
+The child care industry is an important economic driver within states.
+In fact, throughout the country, child care has an economic impact of $99.3 billion.

-The Committee for Economic Development (CED) release a report, "Child Care in State Economies," in August of 2015.
-There are 768,521 child care programs throughout the United States with revenue of $41.5 billion, employing 873,251 individuals.
-The spillover impact of these programs (purchases of goods and services) generates an additional $42 billion in local economies.
-With regard to employment, 1.5 million working in child care support an additional 624,500 jobs in other industries.
+The Committee for Economic Development (CED) released a report, "Child Care in State Economies: 2019 Update" on January 31, 2019.
+There are 674,332 child care programs (centers and home-based sole proprietors) throughout the United States with revenue of $47.2 billion, employing 1.5 million workers.
+The spillover impact of these programs (purchases of goods and services) generates an additional $52.1 billion in local economies.
+With regard to employment, beyond direct jobs within the industry, an additional 507,089 jobs are supported within communities leading to an overall jobs impact of 2 million workers.
 Find the report, executive summary and state by state fact sheets and talking points on CED's "Child Care Impact" web page.
-For individual state infographics, click here.
+Individual state infographics are posted as well.